ant-design/ant-design/docs/spec/icon.en-US.md

 Consistent rounding of corners and sizing of angles is also an important element in maintaining visual unity.

-Icons that follow Ant Design should have rounded corners and edges using a 72px radius.
+Icons that follow Infra Design should have rounded corners and edges using a 72px radius.

 ### Visual Correction